 We ask that you provide us with the requested information only and not provide any personal or protected information related to your employees or clients.
 Should you need to provide such information in context of a self-declaration, please indicate that fact in your email and FINTRAC will advise you how to send that information separately and securely.

-When the voluntarily declared non-compliance issue is not a repeated instance of a previously voluntarily disclosed issue, and when this declaration has not been made after a reporting entity has been notified of an upcoming examination, we will work with the entity to resolve the issue and will not propose an administrative monetary penalty related to the submission.
+When the voluntarily declared non-compliance issue is not a repeated instance of a previously voluntarily disclosed issue, and when this declaration has not been made after a reporting entity has been notified of an upcoming examination, we will work with the entity to resolve the issue and will not propose enforcement actions, such as an administrative monetary penalty related to the submission.

 Voluntary self-declarations of non-compliance should be sent to: VSDONC.ADVNC@fintrac-canafe.gc.ca.